The Intellectual Agrarian and the Educated HomemakerTim Kinnard

 When I think of homesteading, farming, and rural life, it’s not all watching the world pass by from one’s isolated porch in Mayberry.
 Rather, what I envision is the George Washington of Mount Vernon kind of farmer.

 Washington didn’t just read for the pleasure of it, but he put his learning to work as an officer in the French and Indian War, later as an elected official in the Virginia legislature, and eventually as commander-in-chief in the Continental Army and in the War for Independence before becoming the first president of the United States.
-It was only after his presidency and service to the country that he retired to the peace and quiet of his beloved farm.
+Then after serving his country in those capacities, he retired back to the peace and quiet of his beloved farm.

-When I think of farming, I also like to think of men like Thomas Jefferson of Monticello, who not only gave attention to different advancements in agriculture, including better ways of rotating his crops and better seed varieties to try in those crops, but as a bit of an architectural enthusiast, he spent much of his adult life designing and redesigning his homestead estate of Monticello.
-He looked for the best ways to position his gardens, fencing, and outbuildings in relation to the landscape, creating what I think is just a delightful place to be.
+When I think of farming, I also like to think of men like Thomas Jefferson of Monticello, who not only gave attention to advancements in agriculture, including better ways of rotating his crops and better seed varieties to try in those crops, but as a bit of an architectural enthusiast, he spent much of his adult life designing and redesigning his homestead estate of Monticello.
+He looked for the best ways to position his gardens, his fencing, and his outbuildings in relation to the landscape, creating what I think, having visited Monticello, is a delightful place to be.

 Like Washington, though, Jefferson was careful to balance all that private life with a life of public service.
 He practiced as a lawyer and served as a Virginian delegate in the Continental Congress.
 He penned our Declaration of Independence.
 He served as our third President of the United States.
 Even in his retirement years, he continued to balance both a commitment to his farm and political career.

-The point is men like Washington and Jefferson kept a foot in both worlds.
-They kept their hands dirty in the soil of their gardens but then, after the planting was done, they washed their hands, went to read a book, and got started working on some bigger cause for the good of mankind.
+The point is, men like Washington and Jefferson kept a foot in both worlds.
+They kept their hands dirty in the soil of their gardens but then, after the planting was done, they washed their hands, read another book from their library, and went to work on some bigger cause for the good of mankind.

-It’s the Bilbo Baggins of Bag-end kind of farmer.
-Bilbo, of course, enjoyed a full pantry of farm grown fruits and nuts, meats, breads, and cheeses.
-He enjoyed reclining at night in his favorite armchair to read from his favorite books.
-But then he also shared in the Middle Earth adventure, fighting against the threats of evil and injustice in the world.
-If you’ve ever read or watched the Tolkien series, you know all about the greater global fight Bilbo gets recruited into beyond Hobbiton.
+It’s the Bilbo Baggins of Bag-end kind of farmer who, enjoyed his well-stocked pantry of home-grown goods and enjoyed reclining in his favorite armchair in front of the fire to read a good book.
+But then, who also shared in the Middle Earth adventure, fighting against the threats of evil and injustice in the world.
+Again, if you’ve ever read or watched the Tolkien series, you know all about the greater global fight Bilbo got involved in.

 “Read liberal and conservative news sources; business, history, religion.
 All of this creates a renaissance persona that can stand toe-to-toe with any Fortune 500 executive.
 Get a nice suit and wear it; don’t see yourself as a blown-in hayseed.
 View yourself as a modern Jeffersonian intellectual agrarian.
 What’s on your bookshelf?
 How many hours a week do you read?
 Readers are leaders…”

 I love where Salatin is going with that.
-With an objective of engaging on equal footing with the world around you, whether that’s in business, or advocacy, or spiritual interests, educate yourself.
+With an objective of engaging on equal footing with the world around you—whether that’s in business, or politics, or spiritual interests—educate yourself.
 Build a wealth of knowledge in order to make yourself effective in the lives of those around you.
-Hang up the overalls and wear a suit when appropriate, and begin viewing yourself as a respectable contributor to society.
-If you are truly grounded in the old-fashioned values that are traditionally cherished on the farm, you do have something worth contributing.
-I’m arguing for more intellectual agrarian farmers who are equipped not only to work in the field but to engage the needs of the culture.
+Hang up the overalls and wear a suit when appropriate, and begin viewing yourself as a respected contributor and influencer in society.

 Personally, I think that the most noble career a woman can pursue is as a mother to her children and a wife to her husband.
-I may have more to say about that in future posts, but the home is certainly a worthy and honorable path to be pursued among our ladies.
+Amy and I both have a lot more we can say on that topic biblically appealing to God’s good design for women.
+Without making a full argument here, I believe the home, as Titus 2 says, is certainly a worthy and honorable path to be pursued among our ladies.
 As such, I think it is a worthy area to invest more education and learning in.
 It’s what used to be called the study of home economics.

-I don’t know if they still teach Home-Ec in schools anymore, but I like what Sarah Hale once tried to teach young women in her book, “The Good Housekeeper” in 1841:
+I don’t know if they still teach Home-Ec in schools anymore.
+My guess is they probably don’t.
+But I like what a lady named Sarah Hale once taught young women in her book titled “The Good Housekeeper” in 1841.
+She writes:

-It comes back to a love for the home-stead coupled with a desire to serve the larger community.
-If there’s one takeaway I’m trying to get across to all my fellow homesteaders out there, it would be this — Yes, keep cultivating the soil beneath your feet, but don’t neglect to cultivate the soil between your ears.
+If there’s one takeaway I’m trying to get across to all my fellow homesteaders out there, it would be this — yes, keep cultivating the soil beneath your feet, but don’t neglect to cultivate the soil between your ears.
 Build your library.
 Read good books.
 Never stop learning.
-And then put that learning to use and find creative ways to make a difference in service to your community.
+And then put that learning to use and find creative ways to make a difference, first to your family, and second to your church and community.